(Effective Fall 2013)

 Special Admissions Requirements

-SAT or ACT scores are strongly advised for applicants applying within two years of high school graduation.
-A minimum 2.0 GPA in math/science is required in order to be considered for admission in the major.
 Acceptance into this competitive major is based on an admissions ranking process.
 To view acceptance criteria, testing requirements, performance expectations, and the admissions ranking system, consult the detailed special admissions information.

 Special Equipment Needs

 Upon admission to this major, additional expenses will be encountered for uniforms, personal protective equipment, and instruments.
 Refer to the list of tools, uniforms, and supplies.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.